nathanhammond/sunya-reverse-engineer/README.md

 #### 3. Array of MP3 Address and Length Structs by Language

 Following the MP3s there is an array of structs that store address and length by language.
-The start of this section is is variable.
+The start position of this section is is variable.
 The length of this section is variable.
 Indexing into this array is done via direct addressing from the array of addresses in the first section.

 This segment is described by the following struct: